Tips on Doing Business

 Types of Solicitations

-(under $5,000) can be used by City personnel to make small-dollar purchases without the intervention of the Purchasing Division.
+(up to $5,000) can be used by City personnel to make small-dollar purchases without the intervention of the Purchasing Division.

 (under $10,000) can also be issued by the Purchasing Division after the department receives at least three quotations.